cynthialmy/cynthialmy.github.io/_posts/2024-12-17-zoner-data-pipeline.md

 - **Smart Notifications**: Remind parents about key actions like nap times, light exposure, and feeding schedules.

 Zoner started as a small idea—a way to help my own family navigate jet lag.
 By combining **sleep science** with a real-time, data-driven backend, we’re building something bigger: an app that empowers families to travel better, adapt faster, and enjoy every moment together.

+Check out the PoC on [GitHub](https://github.com/cynthialmy/zoner-mvp) and stay tuned for updates!